changecoin/changetip-oauth-example/README.md

-Because the OAuth2 spec is implemented consistently between many sites, most of the heavy lifting for the actual authorization and linkage of accounts is taken care of by the `python-social-auth` and `oauthlib` packages without much additional work.
-Until `python-social-auth` includes a ChangeTip "backend" by default, one is manually added in [backends.py](https://github.com/changecoin/changetip-oauth-example/blob/master/backends.py)
+Because the OAuth2 spec is implemented consistently between many sites, most of the heavy lifting for the actual authorization and linkage of accounts is taken care of by the `python-social-auth` and `oauthlib` packages without much additional work. `python-social-auth` even includes a ChangeTip "backend" by default.

+This example project includes a call back to the `verify-channel-user` endpoint via a custom pipeline in `python-social-auth` in order to provide ChangeTip with the user's ID and username as stored in the example application.

 For an example of how the API call is made by the server, see [views.py](https://github.com/changecoin/changetip-oauth-example/blob/master/changetip_oauth_example/views.py)